 The company in France is responsible for the following costs:

-Management of the program: the administrative and legal aspects of the V.I.E are handled by UBIFRANCE.
-Companies can then focus on their operational activities.
+Management of the program: the administrative and legal aspects of the V.I.E. are handled by Business France (payroll, contract, insurance...).
+So that companies can focus on their operational activities.

-The visa procedure is handled by the French-American Chamber of Commerce, New York Chapter, which is authorized by the U.S. State Department to sponsor eligible Interns and Trainees on a J-1 visa.
+The visa procedure is managed by the French-American Chamber of Commerce and Parenthèses (CIEE), both authorized by the U.S. State Department to sponsor eligible Interns and Trainees on a J-1 visa.

-Paid leave: 2.5 vacation days per month worked, to be taken either staggered or at the end of the assignment, for assignment periods not exceeding 12 months.
+Paid leave: 2.5 working days per month worked, to be taken along the way or at the end of the assignment, for assignment periods not exceeding 12 months.

-Missions in France: the V.I.E can spend up to 165 days per 12 month assignment in France*, while benefiting from the same fiscal and social benefit conditions as during time spent in the U.S. This time can be used to train the candidate before joining the local host company, to liaise with the headquarters in France during the assignment or to carry out reporting missions, etc.
+Missions in France: the V.I.E. can spend up to 165 days every 12 months of assignment in France, while benefiting from the same fiscal and social benefits as during time spent in the U.S.

-Where can you find the right candidate to match your needs?
+How to find the candidate that fits your needs?